 I got stopped another time on a dry road with good visibility and no traffic or pedestrians about.
 This time it was two young cops in a police van.
 One of the cops was going absolutely crazy at me.

-I was charged with dangerous driving, and after a year of trying unsuccessfully to find a solicitor that would help me with the case,
+I was charged with dangerous driving and, after a year of trying unsuccessfully to find a solicitor that would help me with the case, I got banned for a year, a 200 GBP fine and ordered to resit my test.

 In Scotland, at that time, if you were banned for dangerous driving, you had to resit every test that you had passed.